oracle-livelabs/oci/peoplesoft-fullstack-dr/fsdr-pre-requisites-setup/fsdr-pre-req-setup.md

     ![change-region](./images/change-region.png)

 14. Create a vault in the Phoenix (standby) region.

     From the Phoenix region OCI console, select **Identity & Security** from the Hamburger menu then **Vault**.

     ![phoenix-vault-home](./images/phoenix-vault-page.png)

 15. Click on Create Vault.
 Select the right compartment and provide a name for the Vault.
+Click on Create Vault.

     ![phoenix-create-vault](./images/phoenix-create-vault.png)